Nationalization of the Iranian oil industry: Aftermath

 In April, Mosaddegh was selected as prime minister by Shah Mohammad Reza Pahlavi under immense pressure from the Majlis.

 In the aftermath of March 1951, the economic crisis worsened and Iranian oil was not bought by other countries.
 The Abadan Refinery, at the time one of the largest oil refineries in the world, was closed.
 The nationalization of the Iranian oil industry continued even through strong opposition from the United States and the United Kingdom.

 In the first year of the nationalization, the only foreign sale of Iranian oil were 300 barrels to an Italian merchant ship.
 Foreign oil companies prevented any impacts of the Iranian withdrawal from being felt by consumer countries by increasing output elsewhere.
 Oil production was expanded by BP and ARAMCO in Saudi Arabia, Kuwait and Iraq.
 Oil production in the Middle East increased by around 10% annually in 1951, 1952 and 1953.
 With Iranian oil production decreasing from 242 million barrels in 1950 to 10.6 million barrels in 1952, the loss of oil exports severely impacted the economy.

+On 26 May 1951, the UK took Iran to the International Court of Justice, demanding that the 1933 agreement be upheld and that Iran pay damages and compensation for disrupting the UK-incorporated company's profits.

+On 22 July 1952, the ICJ decided that it had no jurisdiction in this matter (Iran's original contention).

 In August 1953, the government of Mosaddegh was overthrown by a military coup d'état orchestrated by the United States Central Intelligence Agency and the British Secret Intelligence Service.
 Mosaddegh was sentenced to three years in prison and then kept under house arrest until his death in 1967.

 After the coup, the Iranian oil crisis ended and the AIOC did not succeed to stop production.
 The National Iranian oil company as an international consortium was founded and the AIOC was made a member.
 With the nationalization of the oil industry, British and American political influence continued for years after coup.